chipsxp/AI_image_analyzer/README.md

 I will transform this project to a Vite@latest using react library is one of the proper way of utilizing react development

+Done to upgrade to the latest version of Vite react and react-dom, and also to use the latest version of the openai api

+## Available Scripts

+In the project directory, you can run:

-### `npm run dev`
+### `npm start`

 clone repository and npm install command afterwards.
-Make .env file for the OpenAi key and label the keyas as OPENAI_API_KEY = blah b from the dashboard.
+Make .env file for the OpenAi key and label the keyas as OPENAI_API_KEY = blah blah from the dashboard.

+# Not Available Scripts Yet

 The page will reload when you make changes.\
 You may also see any lint errors in the console.